A bonus post. Crivens! On a Thursday too!

 Anyone who has ever visited a figure manufacturer's forum or FB page will be very aware of the moulded/open hand pike debate.
 Often these very polarised discussions are accompanied by tales of woe involving glue, separate pikes, and trips to A&E. Your toys, your choice.
 Must say that I'm impressed by manufacturers that offer both variants.
 Some argue that having both is unfeasible.

 Here's my mess free, quick, simple way of glueing separate pikes in place.
 Pikes have had a base coat applied, finished figures have been glued to their bases (bases haven't been textured).
-I use a spare base or 2p coin as a palette, squeezing a dollop of superglue on to it.
+I use a plastic lid from an instant coffee tin as a palette, squeezing a dollop of superglue on to it.
 A cocktail stick is used as a 'brush' to apply glue to the hand surfaces.
 Bottom of the pike is dipped into the glue then it is placed into position.
 Once dry I finish the pike, touch up any visible glue patches then varnish.
 Once that is dry I apply texture to the base.

 Brush choice is important.
 Good painters will drone on and on about it being the point of a brush that is important, not the size of the brush that matters.
 I however, am not a good painter, so need every advantage going.
 Which is why in the past, I used to buy Army Painter psycho brushes.
 Which are tiny.
 Problem with them is there is no brush to hold any paint.
 Great for very short thin lines, but after that their use is limited.